 2. Prepare packages.

-Your international shipments will go through multiple processing centers as well as travel in several different types of vehicles.
+Your international shipments will go through multiple processing centres as well as travel in several different types of vehicles.

-This means you need to be extra careful about how you package your cross-border shipments in order to reduce the risk of damage.
+This means you need to be extra careful about how you package your cross-border shipments to reduce the risk of damage.

 3. Become familiar with customs documentation.